What is customer delight?

 If a customer purchases a product or service from you, for example, the bare minimum outcome is that their money is exchanged securely, the product arrives quickly, and whatever it is they’ve been advertised works or behaves as they were told it would.

 Exceeding that expectation involves ticking all those boxes and then adding spoonfuls of extra care on top.
-Perhaps that’s a personalised note explaining welcoming them to the fold.
+Perhaps that’s a personalized note explaining welcoming them to the fold.
 Maybe it’s a little free goodie in the box.
 Or maybe it’s follow-up weeks or months later to ask how they’re getting on.

 Another example is customer support.
 A positive customer experience here would be that any issue the customer had is dealt with speedily and with empathy, thanks to professional and well-trained customer service reps.

-Delight, though, might come from that agent being able to reference and apologise for issues the customer has had in the past, offering something free as recompense for their troubles, or offering to get in touch later down the line to ensure that everything’s still working as it should.
+Delight, though, might come from that agent being able to reference and apologize for issues the customer has had in the past, offering something free as recompense for their troubles, or offering to get in touch later down the line to ensure that everything’s still working as it should.

 It also comes from your frontline customer support team, and is enabled by empowering those agents to do their very best work.
 That means using the right tools that can aid them in showing care, attention, and diligence.